makism/makism/README.md

 ```
 I've recently fell in love with mechanical keyboards; just bought Anne Pro 2 and the Granite keyset, desgned by matt3o.
-Also, according to my wife, I'm addicted to MOOCS XD — but I just enjoy leaning!
+Also, according to my wife, I'm addicted to MOOCS — but I just enjoy leaning!
 ```

 I am a Software Engineer at [Brain Innovation B.V.](https://www.brainvoyager.com) in Maastricht, The Netherlands.
 At the same time I am pursuing my Ph.D. degree in the Cognitive Neuroscience Department, in Maastricht University.